 This is an optional step, but I find it helpful

-Make sure that the line extended well past where the letters will be.
+Now, draw a line on the board where you want your letters to be.
+Make sure that the line extended well past where the letters will be. (top image)

 Now match up the line on the printout with the guideline on board.
-Secure the printout to the board, and trace over the letters.
+Secure the printout to the board, and trace over the letters. (middle image)

-Then burn around the edges of the letter front, and rub over the area with an eraser.
+Then burn around the edges of the letter front, and rub over the area with an eraser. (bottom image)

-Next, draw a new guideline.
+Draw guideline on the board where you want the back edge of the letters to end.
 A green arrow on the right is pointing to the line I drew.

 Place the printout on the board.
 There are two things that the printout needs to be aligned with.